ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/Resources/Notes/STEAM.md

 [list]
 [*] [b]Version 1.7.0[/b]
+[*] Language update.
+Strings in non-English languages are now also updated.
+[*] This means you can play the game in a different language without causing a 'string not found' error.
-[*] Add compatibility with the "Rebalance Compatible" version of Level Pack mod [/list]
+[*] Note: Strings aren't translated, and they don't show the renamed guns (eg. Silenced 1911) [*] Also added compatibility with the "Rebalance Compatible" version of Level Pack mod (upcoming) [/list]